ankowals/saf/README.md

 		(done) - pdf validation => pdfbox2 integrated
 		(to do) - mobile => Appium integration

-		- others??

 		further enhancements:
 			- enhance logging to log more exceptions
 			- add more helper functions

+	(in progress) a way to execute any command on remote host over ssh/winRM (done) ssh/scp/sftp support => sshj library integrated

 	----------------------------------

-	(to do) a way to execute any command on remote host over ssh (to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity)
+	(to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity)